bernardoslailati/ComposeAnimationGuideDesktop/README.md

 It's easy!

-Run in the command line, inside your project's root folder: `.\gradlew :createDistributable`
+Run on the command line, inside your project's root folder: `.\gradlew :createDistributable`

-The files will be generated at `./build/compose/binaries/main/app/Compose Animation Guide`.
+The files will be generated in `./build/compose/binaries/main/app/Compose Animation Guide`.